thereferences/practice/docs/source/development/cloud/architectures.md

         src="../../../../../assets/endpoint-connect.html"></iframe>
 <figure>
 <figcaption>Similar to the previous illustration, using a private subnet requires a slightly different design.
 Click on the
-Private Subnet symbol link to read more.</figcaption>
+Private Subnet symbol link to read more.
+Within each team member's machine AWS CLI (Command Line Interface) will be configured to use <a href="https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html#sso-configure-profile-token-auto-sso" title="Amazon Web Services (AWS) Identity & Access Management (IAM) Identity Centre (IC)">AWS IAM IC</a> for authentication.</figcaption>
 </figure>

 <br>